aspose-tex/Aspose.TeX-Documentation/net/developer-guide/conversion/external-packages/_index.md

 ## **Providing external packages as required input**

 The **Aspose.TeX** library includes a number of common LaTeX packages.
-For `example`, `eurosym`, `geometry`, `graphics/graphicx`, `hyperref`, `pgf/tikz`, `pict2e`, `xcolor`.
+For example, `eurosym`, `geometry`, `graphics/graphicx`, `hyperref`, `pgf/tikz`, `pict2e`, `xcolor`.
 So you don't have to worry about how to provide these packages to the library's TeX engine.
 But sometimes (or quite often) your LaTeX file may require a package beyond the "natively" supported "bundle" of packages.
 If this is the case, you can try to provide the required input, i.e. required package's source files, via the [RequiredInputDirectory](https://reference.aspose.com/tex/net/aspose.tex/texoptions/requiredinputdirectory/) option of the [TeXOptions](https://reference.aspose.com/tex/net/aspose.tex/texoptions/) class instance.
 We will see how this works with two examples.

 ### **Unpacked required input (`fancybox` package)**